-Classifying cognitive styles across disciplinesApril 17th, 2014 in Psychology & Psychiatry /
+Classifying cognitive styles across disciplinesApril 17, 2014 in Medicine & Health / Psychology & Psychiatry

 Educators have tried to boost learning by focusing on differences in learning styles.
 Management consultants tout the impact that different decision-making styles have on productivity.
 Various fields have developed diverse approaches to understanding the way people process information.
 A new report from psychological scientists aims to integrate these disciplines by offering a new, integrated framework of cognitive styles that bridges different terminologies, concepts, and approaches.

 "This new taxonomy of cognitive styles offers a clear categorization of different types of styles from basic and applied fields and thus eliminates the confusing labeling of styles, making it possible to integrate the findings on individual differences in cognition across different disciplines," says researcher Maria Kozhevnikov, Associate Professor in psychology at the National University of Singapore and Associate in Neuroscience at Massachusetts General Hospital and lead author of the new report.

 Kozhevnikov and co-authors Carol Evans of the University of Exeter (UK) and Stephen Kosslyn of the Minerva Schools at the Keck Graduate Institute present the new framework in the latest issue of Psychological Science in the Public Interest, a journal of the Association for Psychological Science.

 The researchers draw on findings from psychological science and neuroscience to define cognitive style as environmentally sensitive individual differences in cognition that help an individual to adapt to his or her environment.